-The main treatment for an infant with truncus arteriosus is surgery.
+Infants with truncus arteriosus must have surgery.
 Multiple procedures or surgeries may be necessary, especially as your child grows.
 Medications may be given before surgery to help improve the health of the heart.

-Medications that may be prescribed prior to surgery may include:
+Medications that may be prescribed before surgery may include:

 - Diuretics.
 Often called water pills, diuretics increase the frequency and volume of urination, preventing fluid from collecting in the body, which is a common effect of heart failure.

-Most infants with truncus arteriosus have surgery before they're three months old.
+Most infants with truncus arteriosus have surgery within the first few weeks after being born.
 The exact procedure will depend on your baby's condition.
 Most commonly your baby's surgeon will:

-- Close the hole between the two ventricles, often with a patch
+- Close the hole between the two ventricles with a patch

 - Separate the upper portion of the pulmonary artery from the single large vessel

 - Implant a tube (conduit) and valve to connect the right ventricle with the upper portion of the pulmonary artery — creating a new, complete pulmonary artery